British Rail D0260

-D0260, named Lion, was a prototype Type 4 mainline diesel-electric locomotive built in 1962 by a consortium of Birmingham Railway Carriage and Wagon Company, Sulzer the engine maker and Associated Electrical Industries, at BRCW's Smethwick works near Birmingham.
+D0260, named Lion, was a one-off prototype Type 4 mainline diesel-electric locomotive built in 1962 by a consortium of Birmingham Railway Carriage and Wagon Company, Sulzer the engine maker and Associated Electrical Industries, at BRCW's Smethwick works near Birmingham.

 The locomotive's number was derived from its works number, DEL260.

 Specification

 Lion was a private venture to meet a requirement from British Railways for a powerful locomotive of Co-Co wheel arrangement, as a substitute for the earlier 1Co-Co1 locomotives such as the Peak classes.
 The specifications were revealed by the British Transport Commission (BTC) at a meeting on 15 January 1960.
 (Note: The same meeting also requested a centre-cab Type 1, which became the unsuccessful Class 17.)
 Train heating was to be by both steam and electric train heating (ETH).
 (Note: This evidently trivial detail had a crucial effect on the design and service success of most early British diesel locomotives.
 The steam heating boilers were endlessly unreliable, yet it was some years before there was enough electrically-heated coaching stock to rely on.
 Finally being able to abandon steam heating was a factor in locomotives such as the Class 33, where the abandonment of the steam boiler gave space and weight allowance to install a more powerful engine.)
 Unlike the earlier Pilot Scheme, the BTC expected that these prototypes would be funded by the makers, rather than bulk orders being placed sight-unseen.
 For the Type 4, that gave rise to three prototypes: Falcon, DP2 and Lion, the latter two leading to the Class 50 and Class 47.

 Lion used a more powerful development of the same engine as the Class 44 Peaks, but lighter overall (Note: 114-115 tons rather than 133–138 tons) and with a more reliable bogie design.
 It was of Co-Co wheel arrangement and was fitted with a twin-bank Sulzer 12LDA28C engine of 2750 hp.
 It was a development of the 2,300 hp 12LDA28A used for the Peaks.
 (Note: The final Class 45 Peak, D57, was also fitted with this 2,750 hp engine.)
 At that time, the Sulzer engines were favoured over English Electric's V12 option, despite their greater cost of £45,000 vs. £26,000, and their weight of 22.3 tons vs 19.4 tons.

 The locomotive had a design maximum speed of 100 mph and weight of 114 LT.
 The design dimensions of both Lion and the Class 47 were the same, although the Class 47 ended up a few tons overweight.